 Are there any Risks?

 Now that you have seen it could be true smart drugs give you the boost you need, how safe are these drugs?
 Although no serious cases have been reported after someone used the drugs, this does not mean they hold no potential to harm the user.
-The human brain is a complex computer and any attempts to upgrade it without gradual acceleration might lead to an upset of the intricate balance required for it to function seamlessly.
+The to have more focus on what you are doing you might want to consider some nootropics.
+Here is a human brain is a complex computer and any attempts to upgrade it without gradual acceleration might lead to an upset of the intricate balance required for it to function seamlessly.
 If you are pursuing simple functions, you don’t face as many risks as when you are working on some complex ideas.
 Therefore, like any other drug, you need moderation while using these drugs to avoid frustrating your cognitive functions.

 Any long-term Effects?